MushroomFleet/DJZ-Nodes/README.md

 # DJZ-Nodes

 A comprehensive collection of custom nodes for ComfyUI that revolutionizes creative media workflows.
 This extensive node pack provides powerful tools for advanced image/video processing, audio manipulation, batch operations, prompt engineering, and workflow optimization.
-With over 50 specialized nodes, it offers one of the most complete custom node collections for ComfyUI, enabling everything from sophisticated video effects to advanced prompt engineering.
+With 54 specialized nodes, it offers one of the most complete custom node collections for ComfyUI, enabling everything from sophisticated video effects to advanced prompt engineering.

 ## 🌟 Key Features